Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Behavior Trees Generation with Trained Models

 \subsection{Ablation Study}

-To identify the optimal configuration for multimodal Behavior Tree synthesis, we conducted an extensive ablation study across 17 model variants.
-We evaluate these models based on training convergence (Tab.~\ref{tab:training}) and inference performance (Tab.~\ref{tab:ablation}) across 10 real-world test cases.
+To identify the optimal configuration for multimodal Behavior Tree synthesis, we conducted an extensive ablation study across 18 model variants.
+Notably, this analysis strictly evaluates the synthesis of structured symbolic policies and excludes comparisons with end-to-end VLA models.
+Because VLA models output high-dimensional action chunks rather than discrete logical steps, a direct quantitative comparison with our interpretable BT generation framework is structurally incongruent.
+We evaluate these models based on training convergence (Tab.~\ref{tab:training}) and inference performance (Tab.~\ref{tab:ablation}) across 20 new real-world test cases.